SoftwareSystemsLaboratory/PTMTorrent/ptm_torrent/modelhub/README.md

 - data/modelhub/repos/AUTHOR/`MODEL` is the name of the repository that was cloned.

-Model hub scripts do not overwrite the folder.
+Model hub scripts do not overwrite the directory.
 In other words, it is a safe operation to run multiple model hub scripts from the same directory sequentially or concurrently.